thedude0606/options_copy_TB/PROGRESS.md

 - Added caching mechanism for theoretical data to improve performance
 - Fixed VIX symbol data retrieval by implementing fallback to "^VIX" format
 - Fixed None value multiplication error in ML integration risk management
+- Implemented robust options symbol parser to extract underlying symbols
+- Enhanced data collector to use underlying stock data instead of options data
+- Implemented multi-timeframe data retrieval and analysis for better market insights
+- Added fallback mechanisms for ML predictions when options data is missing
+- Implemented comprehensive error handling and logging system
+- Added caching for frequently accessed data to improve performance

 ## Current Work in Progress
-- Integration of advanced indicators into the main application flow
-- Testing the enhanced recommendation engine in the dashboard
+- Testing the enhanced recommendation engine with the new underlying data approach
+- Verifying multi-timeframe analysis integration with ML predictions
 - Ensuring all implemented features are properly utilized

 ## Known Issues or Challenges
-- The recommendations tab was using the basic RecommendationEngine instead of the EnhancedRecommendationEngine
-- Some advanced features may require additional integration to be fully utilized
+- Historical data for option symbols is not available, now using underlying stock data instead
+- ML predictions need to be generated from underlying data when options data is missing
-- Need to verify the functionality of ML components in the main application flow
+- Need to verify the functionality of ML components with the new data approach

 ## Next Steps
 - Complete testing of the integrated features
 - Verify that all advanced indicators are being properly utilized
 - Implement any remaining features from the algorithm recommendations
 - Enhance documentation with usage examples for advanced features
+- Consider adding more timeframes for analysis to improve prediction accuracy